 The amount you set aside for your marketing will affect everything about the process, end product and ROI.
 From the paper quality of your direct mail piece to the size of your ad in the local newspaper, it’s crucial to make sure your budget aligns with your goals and expectations.
 So how can you make sure you’re setting aside the right amount?
 A general rule of thumb is that 10-20% of the projected revenues of your company should be dedicated to marketing – but this won’t work for everyone.
-Here’s some quick tips to help you set the right budget for your business:
+Here are some quick tips to help you set the right budget for your business:

 Here at Clever Marketing, we stress time and time again the importance of keeping one eye on your competitors.
 While it’s equally essential to focus on your own activity and growing your business, checking out what your direct competitors are doing once in a while will help you get some perspective, garner fresh ideas and renew your drive.
 Plus, if they are roughly the same size and have a similar turnover to your business, there’s no harm in using their marketing budget as a rough guide for your own.